-Among her concert plans are Mahler II in Mulhouse as well as concerts at the turn of the year 2020/21 in Lucerne and Zurich.
+Among her concert plans are concerts at the turn of the year 2021/22 in Lucerne and Zurich.

-Rachel Harnisch started into the year 2000 with her debut in the title role of Jenůfa at Deutsche Oper Berlin conducted by Donald Runnicles.
+Rachel Harnisch started into the year 2000 with her debut in the title role of Jenůfa at Deutsche Oper Berlin conducted by Donald Runnicles and performed Emilia Marty in Janacek’s Vĕc Makropulos in Geneva in fall.
 2019 she was highly successful as Una Moreau in the world creation of Hector Parras’ Les Bienveillantes directed by Calixto Bieito in Antwerp.
 After her debut as Emilia Marty in Vĕc Makropulos 2016 in Antwerp she guested 2018 very successfully in the same production at the Janacek festival in Brno.

 2016 she added in Lyon the part of Rachel in Halévy’s La Juive in a production staged by Olivier Py and conducted by Daniele Rustioni to her repertoire and repeated the role in Peter Konwitschni’s production at Opéra du Rhin in Strasbourg.